iizotov/aws-tech-summit-lab/README.md

 <img src="img/iad-error.png" >

+## Conclusion

 We still had to make a few control plane calls - for example, Aurora failover was one and EFS delete mirror was another.
 What's important here is that they were all run out of the Sydney region.
 We completely avoided having dependency on the global control plane of Route53 or on the N.Virginia region we're failing out of.

+Of course, we click-ops'ed our way through it.

+Before you finish - write down your answers to the following and email to your facilitator:
-Of course, we click-ops'ed our way through it - I'm curious to hear how would you go about automating it - and which region will you run this automation out of.
+* How would you go about automating it - and which region will you run this automation out of?
+* How would you recover back to the primary region with minimal risk?
+Will this happen automatically, or with a manual trigger?
+* What playbooks are required?
+* What sections & questions in the Well Architected Review have we covered in this exercise?

 Thanks for your time!